PieterRuanCronje/FlowSimulation/README.md

 ## Overview

-A Java-based program designed to model and visualise the behaviour of fluid flowing through a 3D grid system populated with randomly distributed blocks.
-Using bitwise operations for efficient type management and a stack-based flood fill algorithm.
+A Java-based program designed to model and visualise the behaviour of fluid flowing through a 3D grid system populated with randomly placed blocks.
+It uses bitwise operations for efficient type management and a stack-based flood fill algorithm.
 Visualisation is done by using the characteristics of isometric blocks, and is explained under "Mathematics for Isometric Visualisation" heading.

 ## Implementation Features